Uroscopy: History

 Uroscopy is derived from "Uroscopia," which originates from the Greek word "ouron" meaning "urine," and "skopeo," translating to "behold" or "examine."
 Records of urinalysis for uroscopy date back as far as 4000 BC, originating with Babylonian and Sumerian physicians.
 At the outset of the 4th century BC Greek physician Hippocrates hypothesized that urine was a "filtrate" of the four humors, and limited the possible diagnoses resulting from this method to issues dealing with the bladder, kidneys, and urethra.
 This theory was born from the notion that urine was the liquid residue which moved the humors through the body, and once it had, the urine would exit through the bladder.
 This implied that because the urine contained a mixture of all four humors, a physician could examine it to accurately decipher the combination of those humors in the body.
 Another Greek physician, Galen, then refined the idea down to urine being a filtrate of only blood, and not of black bile, yellow bile, or phlegm.
 Therefore, the development and rapid propagation of uroscopy as the primary procedure for diagnosis hinged on the idea that disease was a result of a humoral imbalance.

-From the 4^{th}-7^{th} centuries, several authors including Oreibasios, Aetios of Amida, Magnus of Emesa, and Paulus Aegineta, began teaching the practice of uroscopy.
+From the 4th to 7th centuries, several authors including Oreibasios, Aetios of Amida, Magnus of Emesa, and Paulus Aegineta, began teaching the practice of uroscopy.
 However, it soon became evident that a treatise including all of the basic information about the method was necessary.
 Byzantine medicine built on these ideas.
 Since it was rooted in Greco-Roman antiquity, the application and study of uroscopy continued – eventually becoming the primary form of ailment diagnosis.

 Byzantine physicians created some of the foundational codifications of uroscopy, with the most well-known example being a 7th-century guide on uroscopic methods, and the first text solely dedicated to the study of urine: Theophilus Protospatharius's De Urines.
 This work became widely popular and accelerated the rate at which uroscopy spread throughout the Mediterranean.
-Other notable sources on the practice included Gilles de Corbeil’s Carmen de Urinis and Isaac Israeli ben Solomon’s Liber Urinarum (originally Kitāb al-Bawl).
+Other notable sources on the practice included Gilles de Corbeil's Carmen de Urinis and Isaac Israeli ben Solomon's Liber Urinarum (originally Kitāb al-Bawl).
 The latter begins with a theory of digestion and explains how changes in urine reflect internal bodily processes.
 It also includes guidelines for collecting and interpreting urine samples in clinical diagnosis.
-These works were especially successful due to their engagement with the Articella, a collection of treatises that established a foundation for medical teaching from the 12th -16th centuries.
+These works were especially successful due to their engagement with the Articella, a collection of treatises that established a foundation for medical teaching from the 12th to 16th centuries.
 Over time, these Byzantine works inspired further interpretation by other prominent culture's scholars (like Isaac Israeli's urine-hue classification chart), though greater propagation led to a widened application of uroscopy and eventually uroscopic diagnoses of non-urinary related diseases and infections became standard.